Recurring (Non-Fixed Schedule)

 Williams Environmental Council

-We, the members of the Williams Environmental Council, commit to inspiring Williams students and members of the surrounding community to take local, state, and national action against the threat of climate change and other forms of environmental destruction.
-We will work to promote leadership on issues of sustainability and environmental justice in the Williams community and beyond, as well as engage students and community members in non-violent activism.
+An environmental advocacy and action group committed to inspiring Williams students and members of the surrounding community to take local, state, and national action against the threat of climate change and other forms of environmental destruction.

 Williams Law Society